PUBLIC TRANSPORT

 We have included meals when it makes sense, but when you are somewhere like Kyoto, with thousands if not more eateries, we have left you to your own devices.
 We try to make recommendations, but note that following the crowds and waiting in line is sometimes quite time-consuming.
 Walking around and tasting the variety of exceptional food is one of the highlights of Kyoto.

-It is necessary to carry cash as many purchases can only be made with cash.
+It is necessary to carry cash as some purchases can only be made with cash.
 Japan is very safe.

 HOW TO GET THERE AND AWAY